REISHI

 (Ganoderma lingzhi)

-Wide ranging health benefits are due to its combination of highly active immune-modulating polysaccharides and over 130 triterpenoid compounds, which are anti-inflammatory, anti-histamine, sedative, anti-hypertensive and anti-cancer.
+Wide ranging potential health benefits are due to its combination of highly active immune-modulating polysaccharides and over 130 triterpenoid compounds, which are researched as possibly being beneficial to support a balanced inflammatory response, histamine levels as well as being a sedative, anti-hypertensive and help with uncontrolled cell growth.

-It has been used for centuries to treat a range of health conditions such as cancer, heart disease and bronchitis.
-Beauty sleep is important and Reishi is perfect for this due to its sedative properties.
+It has been used for centuries in an attempt to treat a range of health conditions such as uncontrolled cell growth, heart disease and bronchitis.
+Beauty sleep is important and Reishi is potentially perfect for this due to its sedative properties.

 Reishi has now found its way firmly into modern wellness and biohacking culture.